 “… [I]t is never a matter of whether or not we bring politics into the therapy room, but whether or not we are prepared to acknowledge the existence of these politics, and the degree to which we are prepared to be complicit in the reproduction of these politics.” – Michael White

-As a social worker with twenty years of experience in public practice, and 3.5 years in private practice, my work is guided by a commitment to an anti-racist, anti-oppressive and a decolonizing framework.
+As a social worker with twenty years of experience in public practice, and 3.5 years in private practice, my work is guided by a commitment to an anti-racist, anti-oppressive, decolonizing, framework.
 Until six years ago, I worked mostly in the community with women who were marginalized on account of their drug use, poverty, racism, sexism, the war on drugs and dominant discourses around parenting, drug use and sex work.

 For the past six years I have worked as an Individual and Family Therapist in a downtown youth mental health agency.
 I strive to work with people from different social locations using an approach that is collaborative, transparent, and one that honours the skills, abilities and knowledges that people have to put up against the problems they are facing.
 In recognizing people as the experts of their own lives, people often re-connect with the parts of themselves that may have gotten overshadowed by problems.
 People often reflect at the end of a therapy session that they are leaving with a greater sense of personal agency over the problem about which they came to consult.
 To learn more about how I think about this work, click here.

 I have worked with individuals, couples, families who have faced a range of issues, including:

 - suicidal thoughts